The Golden Bear has been good to me in my golf life.

 6. Grand Cypress Golf (Links) - Orlando, Fla.

-Time may be running out to play this amusing loop close to amusement parks, where firm conditions can actually make its links-pastiche play sort of like it should.
+There is a lot to enjoy at this amusing loop close to amusement parks, where firm conditions can actually make its links-pastiche play sort of like it should.

 7. Pinehurst No. 9 - Pinehurst, N.C.

-The wildest Nicklaus greens (as a set) I've encountered add considerable punch to a pleasant residential routing that ends up being quite a counterpoint to the resort's classics.
+The wildest Nicklaus greens (as a set) I have encountered add considerable punch to a pleasant residential routing that ends up being quite a counterpoint to the resort's classics.

 8. The Bull at Pinehurst Farms - Sheboygan, Wisc.

-It's less than half as expensive as a round at the nearby Kohler courses but it's every bit as tough as they are.
+It is less than half as expensive as a round at the nearby Kohler courses, but it is every bit as tough as they are, even if it's not quite as sophisticated as Pete Dye's work.

 10. Big Cedar Lodge (Top of the Rock) - Ridgedale, Mo.

-Less a "golf course" than a rocky garden tour with clubs in tow, it's noteworthy for its arresting scenery first and foremost.
-It's a lot of fun to hit shots in such an environment.
+Less a "golf course" than a rocky garden tour with clubs in tow, it is noteworthy for its arresting scenery first and foremost.
+It is a lot of fun to hit shots in such an environment.

 Honorable Mentions: